 The rejected treatments were those ranked where the budgeted Medicaid funds ran out.
 Since the list was developed from both cost-benefit analysis and budgeted amounts, many critics of the plan claimed it to be care rationing.
 Similar cries of foul currently exist in Britain.

 Much of the resistance to healthcare reform in Congress and beyond is based on cost concerns.
 Even though the United States spends more than 30% more per capita on healthcare than any other country, healthcare policymakers struggle to find the sources of revenue to enact reform.
 The ARRA offers a large sum of money to research the same issues currently investigated by NICE.
+In addition, the budget outline presented by the President early this year included additional money for comparative effectiveness research as part of his plan to reform healthcare.
 Perhaps the success of healthcare reform is dependent upon the ability of comparative effectiveness research to show the way to cost savings that can fund the reform.

 How the Obama administration intends to apply comparative effectiveness research in future forms of healthcare delivery is unknown.
 Nevertheless, considering the large investment in this area, it makes sense that at some point it will be offered up as a source of revenue to pay for healthcare reform.
+Although this may be good or bad policy to some, the reality is that in spite of all the good care we offer to our patients, we spend an awful lot of money on treatments that frankly do patients very little if any good.
+At the same time, there are numerous treatments that patients never receive due to our inability to effectively reach out to them.
+No matter what form healthcare reform takes, comparative effectiveness research must be included.
+It is time for us to apply the scientific method used in our medical research, analysis of what is valuable and what is not, to our appropriation of limited medical resources to the care of patients.
 This is the only way we can expand access and improve quality without bankrupting our economy and destroying American businesses.